-Review draft standards for comment and provide feedback to the authoring team.
+- Review draft standards for comment and provide feedback to the authoring team.
 Draft standards can be found on the CDISC website.

-Post suggestions to the CDISC public Discussion Forum.
+- Post suggestions to the CDISC public Discussion Forum.

-Provide a case study detailing your implementation experiences with one or more CDISC standards.
+- Provide a case study detailing your implementation experiences with one or more CDISC standards.
 If you are willing to do this, we will even provide someone to interview you so that you don’t have to write it up yourself.
 Please contact Julie Evans.

-Participate on a CDISC project team.
+- Participate on a CDISC project team.
 Send an e-mail to email@example.com expressing your interest in becoming involved in a project and any further information that would permit an assessment of opportunities that will fit your skill set and interests.

-Attend an annual Interchange in the US, Europe, Japan or China.
+- Attend an annual Interchange in the US, Europe, Japan or China.

-Join one of the many User Networks groups and make your thoughts known.
+- Join one of the many User Networks groups and make your thoughts known.

 In a presentation at the 2012 CDISC International Interchange, Amy Malla of FDA CBER stated that an FDA Guidance document is being prepared that will specify FDA requirements for CDISC SDTM (and presumably other associated CDISC submission standards such as ADaM, Define-xml and CDISC controlled terminologies).
 Use of data standards will become mandatory 2 years after the final guidance is issued for NDAs and BLAs, and will apply to all new studies begun 1 year after the final guidance is published.